-17 I also understand that the administration, General 18 Hyten, is currently reviewing whether it will seek to extend 19 the New START agreement that limits U.S. and Russian 20 strategic nuclear weapons to 1,550 treaty-accountable 21 warheads with additional limits, obviously, on delivery vehicles.
-Is that information accurate?
-Is that correct?
-22 23 General Hyten: We are looking at that.
-The President asks me about that every time I see him.
-It is high on his 24 25 mind.
-Again, the issue there is the efforts that Russia has going on right now that are not elements of the New START.
-The torpedo, the cruise missile, the hypersonics all are not part of that treaty.
-We believe that we would like to have all nuclear weapons as part of a future strategic arms treaty.
+- 1 going on right now that are not elements of the New START. - 2 The torpedo, the cruise missile, the hypersonics all are not - 3 part of that treaty.
+We believe that we would like to have - 4 all nuclear weapons as part of a future strategic arms - 5 treaty.
 That is my desire.
-So I want Russia in that treaty.
-I want Russia in the INF Treaty, but if they will not participate --

-8 Senator Heinrich: I share that sentiment and certainly 9 hopefully we can move to a world where there is control on 10 more weapon systems rather than simply getting rid of the 11 tools that we have to, in theory, get something that is 12 perfect and more inclusive.

-Does New START provide significant benefits to U.S. national security interests?
-And if so, what would those be?

-16 General Hyten: So no treaty is perfect, and New START 17 is certainly not perfect.
-But what it gives me at STRATCOM, 18 it gives me two very important things.
-Number one, it puts 19 a limit on the basics of their strategic force.
-So I 20 understand what the limits are and I can position my force 21 accordingly so I can always be ready to respond.
-And maybe 22 as important, it also gives me insight through the 23 verification process of exactly what they are doing and what those pieces are.
-Having that insight through my forces and 24 25 our partners is unbelievably important for me to understand
+So I want Russia in that - 6 treaty.
+I want Russia in the INF Treaty, but if they will - 7 not participate -- - 8 Senator Heinrich: I share that sentiment and certainly - 9 hopefully we can move to a world where there is control on - 10 more weapon systems rather than simply getting rid of the - 11 tools that we have to, in theory, get something that is - 12 perfect and more inclusive. - Does New START provide significant benefits to U.S. - 14 national security interests?
+And if so, what would those - 15 be? - 16 General Hyten: So no treaty is perfect, and New START - 17 is certainly not perfect.
+But what it gives me at STRATCOM, - 18 it gives me two very important things.
+Number one, it puts - 19 a limit on the basics of their strategic force.
+So I - 20 understand what the limits are and I can position my force - 21 accordingly so I can always be ready to respond.
+And maybe - 22 as important, it also gives me insight through the - 23 verification process of exactly what they are doing and what - 24 those pieces are.
+Having that insight through my forces and - 25 our partners is unbelievably important for me to understand

-1 what Russia is doing.
-But we do not have insight into all 2 the other things that are going on right now.
-That will be 3 the challenge.

-Senator Heinrich: If we were to lose that insight without gaining more global insight, would that be a step forward or a step back?

-General Hyten: That is the balance that will be in the decision that the country has to make as we go forward on the benefits of New START.
-I would like everything on the table.

-11 Senator Heinrich: Thank you, General.

-12 Chairman Inhofe: Thank you, Senator Heinrich.

-13 Senator Sullivan?

-14 Senator Sullivan: Thank you, Mr. Chairman.

-And, gentlemen, thanks for your exceptional service ofboth of you and all the hard work you are doing.

-I want to talk about the Arctic and missile defense, but I actually wanted just to add a little bit to the exchange you had with my colleague, Senator Blumenthal, who I have a lot of respect for and work with on a lot of issues.

-But, General O'Shaughnessy, let me ask.
-How many Americans were killed by drug overdoses last year?
-Do you know?

-25 General O'Shaughnessy: Yes, Senator, I do.
+- 1 what Russia is doing.
+But we do not have insight into all - 2 the other things that are going on right now.
+That will be - 3 the challenge. - 4 Senator Heinrich: If we were to lose that insight - 5 without gaining more global insight, would that be a step - 6 forward or a step back? - 7 General Hyten: That is the balance that will be in the - 8 decision that the country has to make as we go forward on - 9 the benefits of New START.
+I would like everything on the - 10 table. - 11 Senator Heinrich: Thank you, General. - 12 Chairman Inhofe: Thank you, Senator Heinrich. - 13 Senator Sullivan? - 14 Senator Sullivan: Thank you, Mr. Chairman. - 15 And, gentlemen, thanks for your exceptional service of - 16 both of you and all the hard work you are doing. - I want to talk about the Arctic and missile defense, - 18 but I actually wanted just to add a little bit to the - 19 exchange you had with my colleague, Senator Blumenthal, who - 20 I have a lot of respect for and work with on a lot of - 21 issues. - But, General O'Shaughnessy, let me ask.
+How many - 23 Americans were killed by drug overdoses last year?
+Do you - 24 know? - 25 General O'Shaughnessy: Yes, Senator, I do.
 72,000 in